 • Resentment and dwelling on feeling unappreciated.

-• Sobriety.
+• Alcohol.
 I was a binge drinker from 16 to 25.
 It helped me relax and escape, but ultimately led to more sadness and anxiety than the brief respite it provided.
 I have been involved in Alcoholics Anonymous for over twenty years.
 It has helped me deal with the resentment and “poor me” thought and feelings, but it should be noted that while it helps with depression, it does not cure it, nor is it meant to.

 Things that have helped my depression: